 General Terms & Conditions of the Australian College of Midwives

-This statement outlines the Terms & Conditions under which the Australian College of Midwives Ltd (ACM) operates this website, including the terms and conditions in relation to consumers of the goods and services, including membership of ACM, accessible therein.
+This statement outlines the Terms & Conditions under which the Australian College of Midwives Ltd (ACM) operates this website.
+This Terms and Conditions also apply to ACM's membership, and other dealings, irregardless whether they are conducted in this website.

 ACM may amend these terms and conditions at any time.